What is cleft lip and palate?

 - a psychologist

 - a paediatrician.

 The team will also have access to a geneticist and other professionals who may need to be involved in the overall care of your child.
-The team will discuss with you the appointments, tests, assessments and operations your child will need and together you will develop a care plan.
+The team will discuss with you the treatments your child will need and together you will develop a care plan.

 Types of deafness and cleft palate

 Glue ear is the most common type of deafness in children with cleft palate.
 It's a type of conductive deafness – when sound can’t pass efficiently through the outer and middle ear to the inner ear (cochlea and auditory nerve).